viresh-ratnakar/exet/README.md

 checkquered templates and the completely blank "No blocks" template.
-You will also see a checkbox when creating a new blank grid, to "Add automagic blocks," and it will be checked by default (you can uncheck it if you do want to start with a basic chequered template or a completely blank template).
+You will also see a checkbox when creating a new blank grid, to "Add automagic blocks," and it will be checked by default (you can uncheck it if you do want to start with a chequered template with no added blocks or with a completely blank template).

-"Add automagic blocks" essentially adds some blocks to the grid, while adhering to the British chequered format or the American format (whichever one the grid starts out with—a completely block-free starting point leads to the American variety).
-It can be used repeatedly.
+"Add automagic blocks" essentially adds some blocks to the grid, while maintaining the British chequered format (that has no consecutive unchecked cells) or the American format (that has all cells checked), whichever of the two formats is the state of the grid at that time.
+"Add automagic blocks" can be used repeatedly.

 Here's what "Add automagic blocks" does, in detail (whether you use it when creating a new blank grid or whether you invoke it on an existing grid):